utybo/ZoroarkKB/_articles/gEPITA101.md

 #### School computers

-The computers at EPITA run on Arch Linux.
+The computers at EPITA run on Arch Linux, with i3 as the desktop environment.
+XFCE is also available but will not be covered in class.
 At boot time, you get a choice between various sessions.
-Choose EPITA SUP if you need tools for working with C#, or EPITA otherwise.
+Choose EPITA SUP if you need tools for working with C# and OCaml, or EPITA otherwise.

 Your username is your login.
 Your password is the CRI password.

-**IMPORTANT:** THE COMPUTERS DO NOT HAVE HARD DRIVES, ONLY RAM.
+**IMPORTANT:** THE COMPUTERS DO NOT HAVE HARD DRIVES[^1], ONLY RAM.
 ANYTHING THAT IS OUTSIDE OF YOUR `AFS` FOLDER WILL BE DELETED PERMANENTLY WHEN THE COMPUTER GETS SHUT DOWN. ***ALWAYS*** STORE EVERYTHING ON YOUR AFS.

-I have a small list of tips and tricks over [here](https://zoroark.guru/pie/), including how to fix the AFS, how to set a background, etc.
+[^1]:
+    Some computers actually do have a hard drive, but it is only used for caching the Linux distribution (so you don't have to re-download it everytime you turn the computer on) and running Windows.

 More details about the AFS available [on the CRI's documentation website](https://doc.cri.epita.fr/afs/).